Diego Buñuel: Biography

 In 2008, Buñuel created his own production studio named "Buñuel Production" and produced season 2, 3 : Johannesburg-Lagos, Delhi-Dhaka, Beirut- Le Caire, Mexico-São Paulo, Tokyo-Manila, and 4 : Russia, Indonesia, Somalia, Kazakhstan and USA, of his show.
 He is now producer and director at "Explorer", a company created in conjunction with CAPA.
 After spending four years travelling to 25 countries, trekking through war zones and mixing it up in the world's mega-cities, Diego Buñuel is now journeying to the far reaches of the planet to discover its forbidden zones.
 The first episode, Siachen: the battleground on the roof of the world, was completed by the end of 2011.

-In 2013, he traveled Allahabad to shoot a documentary titled Inside the Maha Kumbh will feature Buñuel`s experience of living with the Naga sadhus and learning about the intricacies of the rituals held there.
+In 2013, he traveled Allahabad to shoot a documentary titled Inside the Maha Kumbh will feature Buñuel's experience of living with the Naga sadhus and learning about the intricacies of the rituals held there.
 It was broadcast in 68 countries on National Geographic Channel in March 2013.
 Its reach was widened as it was dubbed in 26 languages.

 In 2014, Buñuel was named head of documentaries for Groupe Canal Plus in France.
 He oversaw the rebranding of all factual content and created 'Creation Documentaire', a feature doc film label.
 Under that label, docs such as Releve, Terror Studios, Exodus, Teddy Riner, Guerriers de l'Ombre, Scam(s) and many others were selected in Cannes, SXSW, Tribeca and for the International Emmy Awards.
 Exodus, co-produced with the BBC, won the 2017 International Emmy Award for documentary.

 In 2018, Buñuel joins Netflix in Los Angeles as director of Original Documentaries.
 A few months later, he relocated to head Netflix’s documentary office in London.

 In 2019, Buñuel left Netflix by "mutual decision," as he wanted to relocate to Paris.
 Though Netflix was opening a Paris office, Buñuel was required to stay in London.
 In 2020, Buñuel was tapped as head of programming at France Televisions.

-In 2021, Buñuel stepped down from his post at France Televisions after a warrant for his arrest was issued in the United States for spousal rape.
-He has been "temporarily" replaced by Anne Holmes.
+In 2022, Diego Bunuel was named head of développement for France Televisions Studio for Fiction and Docs.
+The Studio is France’s third largest production house and Diego has also gotten back in front of the camera to host two prime time documentary series.
+First, Thalassa, a famous adventure TV show about the world’s oceans, and Instinct Animal, about Africa’s wilderness.